-This is also the temperature coefficient specified in standard IEC 60751:2008.
+This is also the temperature coefficient specified in the IEC 60751:2008 standard.

 The temperature coefficient of the sensor element mostly depends on the purity of the platinum used to make the wire.
-The purer the platinum is, the higher is the alpha value.
+The purer the platinum, the higher the alpha value.
 Nowadays it’s not a problem to get

-The alpha value descents from the times when the melting point (≈0 °C) and the boiling point (≈100 °C) of water were used as reference temperature
+The alpha value originates from when the melting point (≈0 °C) and the boiling point (≈100 °C) of water were used as reference temperature

 Pt100 (385) temperature resistance relationship

-In the graphics below, you can see how a Pt100 (385) sensor’s resistance depends on temperature:
+In the graph below, you can see how a Pt100 (385) sensor’s resistance depends on temperature:

-The table below shows a Pt100 (385) temperature vs. resistance numerical values in a few points:
+The table below shows the numerical values of a Pt100 (385) temperature vs. resistance at a few points:

 Other Pt100 sensors with different temperature coefficients

-As a practical example, the standards that we have implemented into Beamex temperature calibrators are from following standards:
+As a practical example, the standards that we have implemented in Beamex temperature calibrators include the following:

 - IEC 60751